Ohio Layoffs — January 2019

 | New Story of Ohio | Columbus | 53 |

-The largest notice was filed by Thirty One Gifts at its Columbus facility, reporting 620 affected workers.
+The most significant filing came from Thirty One Gifts at its Columbus facility, reporting 620 affected workers.
 Teleperformance followed with 334 workers.

 Trend & Outlook

-The trends suggest a easing in workforce disruptions across Ohio, with filings falling below both recent and year-ago levels.
+The numbers illustrate a easing in workforce disruptions across Ohio, with filings falling below both recent and year-ago levels.
 The Retail sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Ohio.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Ohio WARN notices, browse layoffs by state, or download the full dataset.